How Time Alone in the Desert Impacts Our Faith

 The Israelites had to rely on God to provide their most basic need – food.
 Manna from heaven.
 They could not sow and reap, or hunt game.
 In the desert, they could not live independent of God.
 (Exodus 16)

-And just to be sure they understood He was their sole provider, He didn’t dole out a month’s worth of manna.
+And just to be sure they understood He was their sole provider while they wandered in the desert, He didn’t dole out a month’s worth of manna.
 No, daily they had to rely on Him.
 And daily He provided.

 In this desert season, God is leading me to more fully trust Him to provide manna for my soul during the messy moments of life.